mku11/Salmon-Vault/docs/Development.md

 filemode = false
 ```

-Before building you need to get the dependencies and gitmodules:
+Before building you need to get the dependencies and gitmodules run:
+For Windows:
 ```
-cd scripts
-./init_gitmodules.bat
+setup.bat
 ```

-If you want to run the web vault app you will need to get the dependencies:
+For Linux/MacOS:
 ```
-cd js\project
-getdeps.bat
+setup.sh
 ```

 If you have unix shell scripts update the index with the correct permissions before committing.